-Designer expects the industry to “continue maintaining simple and minimal aesthetics,” with the web “becoming fully customised for different viewports”.
+Designer expects the industry to “continue maintaining simple and minimal aesthetics,” with the web “becoming fully customized for different viewports”.

 But others see responsive design going further.
 We will see “responsive design practices become more important in native apps,” in part through a proliferation of wearables.
 “Apple Watch, for example, relies on a responsive-like flow to accommodate a small screen, and so while 2015 isn’t the year the web and native become the same, it’ll get us much closer.”

 Modern websites can run pristine dynamic galleries and media slideshows on any screen size.
 Mobile smartphone browsers have come a long way combined with responsive design techniques.

 It’s possible for a new web designer to pick up a simple responsive carousel plugin and code it right into any layout with ease.
 Code libraries are released for free and open source plugins come with fantastic documentation. jQuery makes frontend development even easier and this trend has skyrocketed into stardom over the last few years.

 For the time being it appears that jQuery is the quickest and most efficient way to create galleries.
 You just need some images and a bit of time to play with the setup.
 As trends advance, I expect to see more animation and other techniques built into media galleries for the web.

 Fixed Sliding Navbar Trend

 Although fixed headers have been around for years the trend has recently advanced quite a bit.
 The vast majority of designers have taken a liking to fixed navigation bars which stay on top of the screen at all times.